tencia/video_predict/README.md

 ![image](picture_output/mm_vid_examples/sample_121.gif)
 ![image](picture_output/mm_vid_examples/sample_275.gif)

+In the above examples, the priming sequence images are the output of the LSTM after reconstruction using the 'decoder' portion of the appropriate autoencoder.
+So we can see that the LSTM at least learns to approximately reconstruct the input it is given.

 ### Future work
 - trying to encode the difference in Z-space, which might present some problems as reconstruction error then becomes additive
 - using mixture density networks as in [3] Graves 2013 ( http://arxiv.org/abs/1308.0850 )